-I had to explain that I was not a copyright lawyer, but a copywriter and copy was the text they read in magazine ads, heard during a radio commercial, or even saw printed on the back of a cereal box.
-They would nod in understanding and their next question would usually be: So, you could come up with Just Do It?
+I had to explain that I was not a copyright lawyer, but a copywriter and that copy was the text they read in magazine ads, heard during a radio commercial, or even saw printed on the back of a cereal box.
+They would nod in understanding, and their next question would usually be: So, you could come up with Just Do It?

 I could.
 But I didn’t.
 Sigh.

 Today, I still find myself clarifying what I do for a living, except now I’m detailing the differences between a content writer and a copywriter.